 This section describes stream programs for filters.
 We begin with FIR and IIR (Finite and Infinite Impulse Response) bandpass filters.
 We first describe the code using windowing agents (map_window and merge_window or their decorators @map_w and @merge_w).
 These examples illustrate the use of stream arrays and NumPy.
 They also show how IoTPy allows you to reuse terminating functions from popular libraries to build non-terminating functions on endless streams.

-Later, to illustrate the use of classes to store historical data, we give the program using the map_element agent.
+Later, to illustrate the use of classes to store historical data, we give the program using the map_element agent or the @map_e decorator.
 Using windows gives shorter, more elegant code than code that uses map_element and which reads only one element of an input stream at a time.
 The code using map_element is provided merely as an illustration.

-The code for this section was written by Deepak Narayanan, IIT Gandhinagar, and Mani Chandy, Caltech.
+The code for this section was written by Deepak Narayanan and Mani Chandy, Caltech.

 BANDPASS FIR FILTER OF STREAMING DATA